CollinBradford/BeginningFPGA/1 Hello World.md

 Wow!
 What's this?
 Let's explore...

-The top four lines of course, are library definitions.
-These are some of the standard definitions for most VHDL modules.
+The top four lines of course, are library declarations.
+These are some of the standard declarations for most VHDL modules.

 ```VHDL
 entity Pulser is